ikluft/prefvote/doc/PrefVote_YAML_input.md

 Condorcet Election Format (CEF) files, which do not have a method to include test results in the file.

+The test document/section YAML has a top-level hash where the keys are a voting method name, such as Core, STV, Schulze and RankedPairs.
+Within those entries are data trees which must match the internal data structures of the voting method, and will not be documented here.

 (more detail in progress)